munterfi/flexpolyline/README.md

 ## Contributing

-- Contributions to this package are very welcome, issues and pull requests are the preferred ways to share them.
+- Contributions to this package are welcome, issues and pull requests are the preferred ways to share them.
 Please see the [Contribution Guidelines](https://github.com/munterfi/flexpolyline/blob/master/.github/CONTRIBUTING.md).
 - This project is released with a [Contributor Code of Conduct](https://github.com/munterfi/flexpolyline/blob/master/.github/CODE_OF_CONDUCT.md).
   By participating in this project you agree to abide by its terms.

 ## References